N1-gHT/shopping_list/README.md

 and we also able to quit the project
 For the moment there are no save but in is version 3 the save will be up

-This is on my first project on python
+This is my first project on python